TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/step_builder_registry_design.md

 ### Builder Discovery

-The discovery mechanism automatically finds and registers step builders:
+The discovery mechanism automatically finds and registers step builders using the same `STEP_NAMES` registry logic as the registration decorator:

 ```python
 @classmethod